turnkeylinux/dh-python/pybuild.rst

 The pyproject plugin drives the new PEP-517 standard interface for building Python packages, upstream.
 This is configured via `pyproject.toml`.
-This plugin is still in beta, but it's expected to replace the distutils and flit plugins in the future.
+This plugin is expected to replace the distutils and flit plugins in the future.

 To use this plugin: